inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``ntp_conf`` InSpec resource block declares the synchronization settings that should be tested.
-For example:
+A ``ntp_conf`` InSpec resource block declares the synchronization settings that should be tested:

 .. code-block:: ruby